llalexandru00/Iron/README.md

 # Goal = Expressions

-  - finish basic expressions inside functions
+  - finish basic expressions inside functions  -  testing phase
-  - increase readability of code (modularize, document)
-  - *automatic testing with custom samples
+  - keep things clean in case of a probable rethinking
+  - documentation

 # In progress

 Some of the things mantioned are still at a prototype stage, and some features aren't yet mentioned.
 At the syntax extend, it is defined, but for semantics there is still pleanty of work until an working version.

-  - convert structs to classes for easier use (overwrite operators if needed)
-  - add stl classes to help memory control  -  added memory control and a new system for storing globals
+  - Rethink primitives: there must be only one primitive, the tuple (x, y), which can represent a 4 byte integer(x), an 8 byte long long(xy), or a double (x/y).
+Also integrate Strings.
-  - simplify grammar
+  - Testing

 # Features